Bad things happen. Sometimes negative events exact a substantial cost.

 The worst that can happen to you is dying unexpectedly before you’ve reached your life expectancy.
 Second is suffering an injury or illness that limits or prevents you from working and earning an income.

-Only time and support can heal the emotional effects.
+Only time and support can heal the emotional trauma.
 But you can ensure that your loved ones are protected financially by buying life and disability insurance.

 In general, if you need one — and chances are you do — you need both.
 Life insurance does not fulfill the need for disability insurance and vice versa.
 Life and disability insurance complement each other; they do not replace the other.